dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 The ICR is 64-bits wide and therefore we access it as two registers (a higher and lower half).
 The IPI is sent when the lower register is written to, so we should set up the destination in the higher half first, before writing the vector in the lower half.

 This register contains a few fields but most can be safely ignored and left to zero.
-We're interested in bits 63:56 which is the ID of the target local APIC (in X2APIC mode it's bits 63:32) and bits 7:0 which contain the interrupt vector that will be served on the target core.
+We're interested in bits 63:56 which is the ID of the target local APIC (in X2APIC mode it is bits 63:32) and bits 7:0 which contain the interrupt vector that will be served on the target core.

 An example function might look like the following: